EdutainmentLIVE/functional-programming-meetups/Feb2018/Functional-Principles-show-notes.md

 a -- [1, 2, 3]
 ```

-Immutability will make you more productive because you'll have

-- less bugs
-- no invalid state
-- an easier time testing
-- more readable and maintainable code
+First, it's easier to think through code when you don't have to try to figure out what the value of a variable is at any given point in the code.
+You don't do as much mental juggling on the unimportant stuff, so you'll create less bugs, and your code is more maintainable.
+It's also much more difficult to create an invalid state, where a variable is referenced and yet it doesn't exist yet, for instance.
+You'll have an easier time testing because of this, as well.

 ### Parallelism

+The last in our list (which remember, is not exhaustive), is parallelism.
+What I mean is, running multiple threads at the same time.
+Processor speeds have started to plateau recently, and unless something changes, it's difficult to see how processors will get much faster.
+Instead, we're going to have to rely on multi-core processors.
+But very few apps are making good use of more than one core at a time, and part of the reason is that it's note easy to get imperative programming to play nice with multiple cores.
+Functional programming, on the other hand, plays very nice due to parallelism.

+Parallelism is easier in a functional language because they usually include two characteristics that we've already talked about: no side effects, and immutability.
+If there are no side effects and everything is immutable, it doesn't matter if things are done in a different order.

+This is another characteristic, like memoization, that doesn't necessarily make you more productive, but it is a really powerful feature of functional programming.
+But let me make a caveat: fully automatic parallelization by a compiler is still a ways off, though functional languages are better equip to make use of it, and are already making limited use of automatic parallelization

 #### Extending existing programs

 (I totally ripped this from a Quora questions)

-One other fundamental difference that hasn't been mentioned before, and that IS specific to OO vs. functional, involves the extension of existing programs.
+One other fundamental difference involves extending an existing program.
 To see this, suppose you want to model something that appears in multiple different forms; say, a spaceship in a game that features a bunch of different kinds of spaceships, each with different characteristics and capabilities.

 A traditional functional approach might be to define a data type with one variant for each kind of ship.
 Then, to implement the ships' behavior, you'd write some functions that operate on instances of that ship data, and most of those functions will have some conditional branching to determine what kind of ship they've received as input.